About Friends Hospital

 The main focus of “moral treatment” was to strengthen the mental wellness of each patient.
-Thus, treatment concentrated on strengthening mental health, not on curing mental illness.
+Treatment concentrated on strengthening mental health instead of curing mental illness.
 This was a departure from the accepted view of the time and the guiding principle on which all of the hospital’s procedures were based.

-Today, Friends Hospital still operates under this original mission and, using the modern principles of wellness and recovery, strives to provide patients with the tools they need to understand and manage their illness.
-Starting with a thorough evaluation, a comprehensive treatment plan is developed to help stabilize acute psychiatric symptoms.
+Today, Friends Hospital still operates under this original mission and—using the modern principles of wellness and recovery—strives to provide patients with the tools they need to understand and manage their symptoms.
+Starting with a thorough evaluation, an individualized treatment plan is developed to help stabilize acute psychiatric symptoms.

-Still a rural oasis in an urban setting, Friends Hospital continues as a mental health advocate for the community.
-The original “moral treatment” tenets of non-judgmental acceptance, individual responsibility, state of the art treatment modalities and gentle support remain its guiding principles.
+Still a rural oasis in an urban setting, Friends Hospital continues to be a mental health advocate for the community.
+The original “moral treatment” tenets of non-judgmental acceptance, individual responsibility, evidence-based treatment modalities and gentle support remain its guiding principles.